 Nevertheless, Jesus was seized, with no witnesses, and no valid charge.

 Verses 20-21: "Jesus answered him, "I have spoken openly to the world.
 I have always taught in synagogues and in the temple, where all Jews come together.
 I have said nothing in secret.
 Why do you ask me?
 Ask those who have heard me what I said to them; they know what I said."

-It was a Jewish tradition, that one must teach the law openly, but false prophets often taught in secret.
-Jesus had not taught in secret, and requested His accusers to ask others what He had said.
+It was a Jewish tradition that one must teach the law openly, but false prophets would often teach in secret.
+Jesus had not taught in secret and requested His accusers to ask others what He had said.